We've been featured in:

 How Long Could You Have To Claim?

-Submitting the claim within the time frame set out by The Limitation Act 1980 is also important for establishing its eligibility.
-Generally, a medical negligence claim has to begin within three years of either the negligence occurring or when the connection between a professional breaching their duty of care and the patient’s harm becomes known.
+Submitting the claim within the time frame set out by the Limitation Act 1980 is also important for establishing its eligibility.
+Generally, a claim must be started within 3 years of either the negligence occurring or the date that you became aware of it.

-Certain extenuating circumstances might extend the time frame for starting legal action.
-To learn more about what can affect the time frame for meningitis negligence claims, please give us a call at the number above.
+Certain extenuating circumstances may extend the timeframe for initiating legal action.
+To learn more about what can affect the timeframe for meningitis negligence claims, please call us at the number above.

 Examples Of Meningitis Negligence